IkerValdelvira/TFG_PRAFAI/README.md

 ### PRAFAI package scripts:

 * ***dataset_creation.py***: Script to create the PRAFAI dataset.
-Input folder with following files is needed.
+Input folder with necessary files is needed.

 * ***dataset_analysis.py***: Script to get distribution histograms of each feature with in regard to the class.

-* ***split_mvimputation.py***: Script to divide the dataset into Train/Test subsets (80%/20%) and imputation of missing values.
+* ***split_mvimputation.py***: Script to divide the dataset into Train/Test subsets (80%/20%) and imputation of missing values in numeric features.
 Only labeled items will be taken.
 Different techniques are available for the imputation of missing values: arithmetic mean, median, prediction by linear regression or different value.

-* ***standardization_normalization.py***: Script to standardize/normalize numerical features of the training set (Train) and apply the same rescaling to the testing set (Test).
+* ***standardization_normalization.py***: Script to standardize/normalize numeric features of the training set (Train) and apply the same rescaling to the testing set (Test).
 Different techniques are available for standardization/normalization: StandardScaler, MinMaxScaler, MaxAbsScaler, QuantileTransformer or Normalizer.

-* ***preprocessing.py***: Script to divide the dataset into Train/Test subsets (80%/20%), imputate missing values and standardize/normalize numerical features of the training set (Train), and apply the same imputation and rescaling to the testing set (Test).
+* ***preprocessing.py***: Script to divide the dataset into Train/Test subsets (80%/20%), imputate missing values in numeric features and standardize/normalize numeric features of the training set (Train), and apply the same imputation and rescaling to the testing set (Test).
 Only labeled items will be taken.
 Different techniques are available for the imputation of missing values: arithmetic mean, median, prediction by linear regression or different value.
 Different techniques are available for standardization/normalization: StandardScaler, MinMaxScaler, MaxAbsScaler, QuantileTransformer or Normalizer.

 * ***feature_selection.py***: Script to perform feature selection or dimensionality reduction on training set and apply it to the test set.
 Different techniques are available for feature selection: RFE, Lasso_SelectFromModel, Trees_SelectFromModel, SFS and SelectKBest.
 The available technique for dimensionality reduction is PCA.